BEST TELESCOPES & GEAR FOR

-One of the best parts about planetary imaging is that you can do it just about anywhere, regardless of light pollution.
-Combined with the fact that the planets are constantly changing, providing new views each night, planetary astronomy is an easy way to enjoy the night sky when you live in the middle of a bright city.
+One of the best parts about planetary viewing or imaging is that since the objects are so bright, you can do it just about anywhere regardless of light pollution.
+Combined with the fact that the planets are constantly changing, even from one night to the next, planetary astronomy is an easy way to enjoy the night sky when you live in the middle of a bright city.
 It is hard to beat the planetary view produced by a long Maksutov under beautifully steady skies.
 At Cloud Break Optics, we can help you find the best planetary telescope to enjoy these fascinating celestial targets.

 Sky-Watcher USA EvoView 80mm EvoStar Doublet APO Refractor on AllView Mount (S20160)